RedHatInsights/acs-ui/README.md

 3. Open browser in URL listed in the terminal output

+**Note:**  You will need to register for a personal Red Hat Account if you haven't already.
+You'll need it in order to log into the UI

 ### Testing

 `npm run verify` will run `npm run lint` (eslint) and `npm test` (Jest)